This guide covers the main steps required to perform an LCA of a 33 cl glass bottle.

 - Recovered energy: 0.8 GJ / ton

-This is likely the most important step in case you are performing a glass container LCA.
+This is likely the most important step in case you are performing a glass container LCA as it will have the biggest impact on your results.
 There are various input parameters that you could fill in depending on the type of production you chose.
 You might need to gather information from difference sources in your company.

 Completing the bottle manufacturing information

 In case the manufacturing of your bottle would include other processes like decoration, labelling etc, we could include them in the Manufacturing section on the left.
-For the sake of simplicity in this example we are not adding any additional process(es).
+For the sake of simplicity in this example we are only adding the steel closure process, which should be added to the Cap component.

 Adding end-of-life information